 - Sufficient connections (USB, sound, network) on the motherboard;

-- Minimum 8 gigabytes of memory;
+- Minimum 8 gigabytes of memory, divided over two modules;

 - nVidia graphics adapter.
 AMD adapters have (driver) problems with professional 3D applications more often;